intelligence38000/android-docs/src/pages/navigation/overview/index.md

 #### Set up permissions

 The Navigation SDK makes use of the Android manifest merge feature to reduce the need to include any Navigation SDK requirements inside your application's manifest file.
 You'll need to include either the fine or coarse location permission for navigation to work properly.
-The user location permission should also be checked during runtime using the PermissionManager if your app targets the Android API 23 or higher.
+The user location permission should also be checked during runtime using the `PermissionsManager` if your app targets the Android API 23 or higher.

-For best navigation results, we strongly recommend using the fine location permission, which gives a more precise fix on the user's current location.
+For optimal navigation results, use the fine location permission, which gives a more precise fix on the user's current location.

 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />